Simple and elegant Edwardian satin wood display table - antique

 Description

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Exclusive, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, with cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
-This is especially crucial when searching for a luxurious antique that fits your interior.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially crucial when searching for a luxurious antique that suits your interior.

-The key aspect of elite antique furniture is originality.
-This is ultimately important for buyers, as the market is flooded with many fakes.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of elite antique furniture is originality.
+And this is ultimately crucial from the buyer’s perspective, as many fakes circulate on the market.
+Luxury Products brand provides a certificate confirming the product’s compliance with the actual description and photos.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details